StepNeverStop/RLs/README.md

 This project support:
 - Unity3D ml-agents.
 - Gym, for now only two data types are compatible——`[Box, Discrete]`.
+Support 90% environment settings of Gym.
+- - Discrete -> Discrete
+- - Discrete -> Box
+- - Box -> Discrete
+- - Box -> Box
 - MultiAgent training.
 One brain controls multiple agents.
 - MultiBrain training.
 Brains' model should be same algorithm or have the same learning-progress(perStep or perEpisode).
 - MultiImage input.
 Images should have the same input format, like `[84, 84, 3]`.